Instructor: Tim Chumley

 Monday

 • Topic: Section 9.1: Sequences.
 We discuss the definition of a sequence (an infinite list of numbers) and get some intuition for what a sequence is and what it means for it to converge or diverge through examples.
-We conclude with an example that involves computing limits of certain sequences using a special algebraic technique.

 • Class materials: Lecture notes, worksheet